MicroClientPVP/MicroClient-Launcher-Android/README.md

 ## Introduction

-* Amethyst is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk) and [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)
+* Micro Client Launcher Android is a Micro Client launcher for Android based on [Boardwalk](https://github.com/zhuowei/Boardwalk), [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher) and [Amethyst-Android](https://github.com/AngelAuraMC/Amethyst-Android).
-* This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.21 snapshots (including Combat Test versions)
+* This launcher can launch only Micro Client 1.8.8.
-* Modding via Forge and Fabric are also supported.
 * This repository contains source code for Android.
-For iOS/iPadOS, check out [Amethyst-iOS](https://github.com/AngelAuraMC/Amethyst-iOS).

-## Getting Amethyst
+## Getting Micro Client Launcher

-You can get Amethyst via two methods:
+You can get Micro Client Launcher via two methods:

-1. **Releases:** Download the latest prebuilt app from [nightly.link](https://nightly.link/AngelAuraMC/Amethyst-Android/workflows/android/v3_openjdk/app-debug%20%28recommended%29.zip) or select an older version from our [automatic builds](https://github.com/AngelAuraMC/Amethyst-Android/actions).
+1. **Releases:** Download the latest prebuilt app from [our website](https://microclient.komas19.party/pages/download/launcher_android.html).
 2. **Build from Source:** Follow the [building instructions](#building) below.

 ## Building

 ### Quick Build (Recommended)

-The easiest way to build Amethyst is to use the pre-built JREs provided by our CI.
+The easiest way to build Micro Client Launcher Android is to use the pre-built JREs provided by our CI.

-1. Clone the repository: `git clone --recursive https://github.com/AngelAuraMC/Amethyst-Android.git`
+1. Clone the repository: `git clone --recursive https://github.com/MicroClientPVP/MicroClient-Launcher-Android.git`
 2. Build the launcher: `./gradlew :app_pojavlauncher:assembleDebug` (Use `gradlew.bat` on Windows)

 The built APK will be located in `app_pojavlauncher/build/outputs/apk/debug/`.